cancelei/school-library-CLI/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Special Thanks to the Microverse and Microanuts.
+Special Thanks to the Microverse Team and my Stand Up Team for the support and motivation.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>